 Experimentally, the problem doesn't seem to be that the GtkCssProvider is destroyed with the city dialog, or anything like that... as far as I can tell it hangs around.
 It's not a floating reference, and adding a g_object_weak_ref I don't see evidence of it being destroyed when the city dialog is closed (or indeed ever).

-#2 Updated by Jacob Nevins about 1 year ago
+#2 Updated by Jacob Nevins over 1 year ago

 - Status changed from New to In Progress